T-vK/MobilePassThrough/README.md

 - VBIOS ROM extraction will likely fail because the nvidia kernel module is loaded.
 (You may not need the VBIOS ROM though.)
 - This project takes a couple of measures to circumvent Nvidia's infamous Error 43, which you normally see in the Windows device manager when you pass a mobile Nvidia GPU through to a Windows VM.
 But even with these measures, some systems will still show Error 43.

+## Measures taken agains error 43

+ - Hide that the VM is a VM
+ - Change the vendor ID
+ - Provide the VM with a fake battery
+ - Provide the VM with the vBios ROMs
+ - Patch OVMF, hardcoding your dGPU vBIOS ROM in it

 ## Screenshot of the compatibility-check script
 ![example output](screenshots/example-output.png)